 of you in it.

-its course until history undergoes another convulsion, and then the cycle will
+trend will run its course until history undergoes another convulsion, and then

 So, there is nothing special about Ms.